sotlampr/seg/README.md

 # Developing
 Every model file should define
- - A `models` dict with keys the name of each mode
+ - A `models` dict with keys the name of each model
  - A `new(name, pretrained: Bool)` function that returns a model
  - A model that takes a `(N x 3 x H x W)` image and returns a `(N x 1 x H x W)` prediction